If you were at Auburn in the late 90s, Wynn Everett might look familiar.

 Plainsman: What’s the silliest thing you’ve ever done?

 Everett: “It would be hard to define just one silly thing because my life is full of silliness.
 But, recently I was dining at Red Lobster with a friend and pretended to be a foreign exchange student by using my great English accent.
 I had the waitress totally convinced, and she spent the whole evening telling me the highlights of Auburn.
 I hope she won’t read this.”

-The new season of The Newsroom premieres Sunday night at 9 p.m.
-CST on HBO, Auburn fans.
+The third and final season of The Newsroom premieres Sunday night at 9 p.m.
+CST on HBO.

 * Bama fan legislator introduced bill to abolish Auburn University in 1973

 * Auburn wore green jerseys… for two seasons

 * Jeff Foxworthy walking around Auburn

 * Pat Dye responds to ‘loudmouth’ allegations from 1959

 * Dean Foy discusses the lewdness of youth